mattrosi/WP16/outline.md

     availability of electricity to significantly influence income

-## Study Detail

-- we use a survey provided by Advancing Energy and Cenderwash University
-- this is a subset of households planned to be electrified in the near future allowing for follow up visits
-- data set with similar communities with and without access
-- survey taken to understand electricity demands and interests
-- do you currently own appliance X?
-- if electricity available, will you buy appliance X?
-- we demonstrate several approaches to estimating eventual ownership
-- full details will be provided in the Methods section

 ## Related Work

-- other studies have made forecasts of electricity demand
+- other studies have made forecasts of electricity demand in areas with low or no access to electricity
 - Wolfram et al have used an econometric approach to predict the appliance acquisition as communities encounter wealth
 - the wolfram study forecasts appliance purchases stimulated by